EoinKenny/Prototype-Wrapper-Network-ICLR23/readme.txt

-This is the current working repository for the paper "Towards Interpretable Deep Reinforcement Learning with Human-Friendly Prototypes".
-A pre-print of the paper is available in this repo above.
-The paper was published as a spotlight at ICLR 2023, Rwanda. (top 25% of accepted papers)
+This is the repository for the paper "Towards Interpretable Deep Reinforcement Learning with Human-Friendly Prototypes".

+***

+*italic*

+**bold**

+The paper was published as a spotlight at ICLR 2023, Rwanda

 This repo will be under construction for the next couple of weeks, when I will make it much more user friendly.